lancenacabuan/theosis/README.md

 ### **Union and Restoration**
 Humankind was created in God’s image (Genesis 1:26-27) to live in perfect communion with Him.
 Sin, however, disrupted this divine relationship, resulting in spiritual and physical separation from God (Romans 6:23; Isaiah 59:2).
 Through His incarnation, death, and resurrection, Jesus Christ restored this broken relationship (2 Corinthians 5:18-19).
 As the mediator between God and humanity (1 Timothy 2:5), Christ unites divine and human natures, enabling believers to partake in divine life.

-Restoration through Christ invites believers into an active and ongoing relationship.
-This union transforms their lives, enabling them to reflect His glory and grow in holiness.
-For instance, daily prayer and meditation on Scripture serve as relational practices that nurture this transformative connection.
+This union is initiated and sustained by God’s grace, as Jesus declared in John 15:16: *“You did not choose Me, but I chose you.”* Through this divine initiative, believers are invited into active communion with God, which transforms their lives and enables them to reflect His glory.
+While believers participate in practices like prayer and worship, these responses are made possible by God’s enabling power, ensuring that union with Christ remains a gift of grace.

 ### **Fellowship with God and His Church**
 Theosis is not an isolated pursuit but deeply rooted in community.
 Believers are united with God through Christ, and this union extends to the Church, which is the body of Christ.
 Within this fellowship, believers build one another up in love and unity (Ephesians 4:16), mirroring the relational unity of the Trinity.